MicrochipTech/Libero-SoC-Design-Suite-Tcl-Examples/README.md

 </tr>
 <tr>
 <td align="center"><a href="../advanced_tcl_examples/SmartDebug_IOD_flow">SmartDebug IOD Flow</a></td>
-<td >The TCL script in this example opens Libero project for IOD design.
-Runs through bitstream & debug data generation, device programming and debug of IOD data.
+<td >The TCL script in this example creates Libero project for IOD design using MPF300T device.
+Runs through synthesis, place and route, bitstream & debug data generation, device programming and debug of IOD data.
 Click on the file you are interested in to view the source code.</td>
 </tr>
 </table>